theuntamed839/DataStore4J/BenchMark/readme.md

 ### Concurrency Benchmark:
 One of the main features of DataStore4J is its concurrency support.
-It allows multiple threads to read and write to the database simultaneously without any external locking mechanism.
+It allows multiple threads to read and write to the database without any external locking mechanism.

 #### Concurrent Writes:
 JMH Benchmark results for concurrent writes with 12 threads writing to a pre-populated database with 5 million entries with